-We were dreaming of going to Japan for quite some time and this winter we finally made it happen.
+We were dreaming of going to Japan for quite some time and in winter 2018 we finally made it happen.
 And even though we are sure that spring and autumn must be very beautiful to visit Japan we were very happy with our decision to go there in Winter.

 One of our main reason to go to Japan in Winter was the Snow Festival in Sapporo.
 So after two days in Tokyo – where we also took the chance of the good weather and visited Mt.
 Fuji – we headed straight to Hokkaido.

 Upon arrival in Sapporo we picked up our rental car for which it was necessary to get a translated drivers license.
 Through snowy landscapes we drove to one of the most famous ski resorts in Japan – Niseko.
 We were staying in a very small town nearby and on the day we arrived it was snowing quite heavily…so driving conditions were rather difficult with low visibility – especially during dusk.

 After organizing rental skis, avalanche equipment and a guide we did two days of skiing in the best powder snow we ever experienced!
 During our stay we had very nice and sunny weather – which is very very uncommon for Niseko.
 As a small downside the snow got a bit heavier in the afternoon due to higher temperatures.
 But we did not mind… it was great to be able to see the beautiful volcano opposite and looking down on the ocean while skiing 🙂

 On our way back to Sapporo we stopped for a night in a little town called Jozankei.
 There was held a snow candle festival during this period which we wanted to see.
 This town is very famous for its hot springs and we really enjoyed our small “Onsen“ right above our AirBnB apartment.